THOMASELOVE/432-classes-2025/projectA/plan_comments.md

 # Project A Plan Comments from Dr. Love

-## Project Plans for which I want to see a full revision.
+## Project Plans for which I need to see a full revision by Monday 2025-02-17 at 9 AM

-Next Step: Submit a fully revised Project A Plan to Canvas (the Project A Plan REVISION assignment) no later than **Monday 2025-02-17 at 9 AM**.
+Your Next Step: Read the rest of this page, review my comments on our Shared Drive in the Project A Plan Feedback document, then build and submit a fully revised Project A Plan to Canvas (the Project A Plan REVISION assignment) no later than **Monday 2025-02-17 at 9 AM**.

-Grade on Project A Plan: To be determined after the revision is reviewed by Dr. Love
+- Grade on Project A Plan: To be determined after the revision is reviewed by Dr. Love

 Group | Investigators | Reason
 :---: | :----------------------: | :---------------